effes3/alzheimerRAG/README.md

 *   🔧 **Advanced Ingestion:** Implement Parent-Child Chunking to preserve the context of small fragments
 *   🖼️ **Vision-Language Models:** Transition to VLM (e.g., ColPali) for extracting data from tables and graphs
 *   🌐 **GraphRAG Integration:** Use knowledge graphs to map gene-pathology relationships
-*   🧪 **Fine-tuned PubMedBERT:** Retrain the model on a narrow corpus of articles on Alzheimer's disease
+*   🧪 **Domain-Specific Re-ranking:** Integrate PubMed-trained rerankers (e.g., NeuML/biomedbert-base-reranker) to improve the Precision of the retrieved context before passing it to the Generator

 ---